 Making new friends

 Chances are, a lot of like-minded people will end up attending the same program as you.
-This is a great opportunity to learn how to make friends in a college setting.
-And who knows, these people may end up being your lifelong friends or maybe even your coworkers someday.
-You’ll also want to use this opportunity to network with students and faculty members.
-After all, networking is one of the cornerstones of any successful career!
+This is a great opportunity to learn how to make new friends within a college setting.
+And who knows, these people may end up being your lifelong friends!
+Or maybe even your coworkers someday.
+Knowing how to make new friends is a valuable life skill.
+And like all skills, it’s something that you practice!

 Enhancing your college applications